 Maryland Hotel Bed Bug Infestation Attorneys

 At Whitney, LLP, we are dedicated and experienced bed bug litigation attorneys with a reputation for providing strategic, results-oriented legal representation.
 We are ready to fight tirelessly on you and your family’s behalf.
 If you were bitten by bed bugs at a hotel in Maryland, ask our attorneys about whether you could have a claim.
-Contact us online today to set up a free consultation, or call Whitney, LLP at (410) 583-8000.
+Contact us online today to set up a legal consultation, or call Whitney, LLP at (410) 583-8000.

 We represent clients bitten by bed bugs across Maryland including Montgomery County, Prince George’s County, Baltimore County, Baltimore City, Anne Arundel County, Howard County, Carroll County, Charles County and Worcester County.